 This would seem to be a reasonable assumption on our part unless, of course, Yahweh likes being entertained by the masses of confused people wandering hopelessly in search of his truth, which would lead to their salvation and eternal life.

-The response from these religious leaders has been disheartening to say the least.
+The response from these religious leaders has been disheartening.

-One of these leaders has basically said that there is no one who has all of Yahweh’s truth therefore it is acceptable to Yahweh for everyone to continue doing things their own way.
-Since Yahweh knows the intentions of their hearts, which is to continually seek the truth, he will automatically forgive them of their ignorance.
+One of these leaders has basically said that no one has all of Yahweh’s truth; therefore, it is acceptable to Yahweh for everyone to continue doing things their own way.
+Since Yahweh knows the intentions of their hearts, which is to seek the truth continually, he will automatically forgive them for their ignorance.
 All one needs is patience until Yahweh decides to reveal his truth at the appropriate time.

-In the meantime one should show encouragement and love to everybody while basically floundering in the muck, so to speak.
+In the meantime, one should show encouragement and love to everybody while floundering in the muck, so to speak.

-Where no counsel is, the people fall: but in the multitude of counsellors there is safety.
+Where no counsel is, the people fall: but in the multitude of counselors there is safety.
 (Proverbs 11:14)